-4.541 2.849
+4.749 4.541

-Other property rentals 41 271
+Other property rentals - 41

-Port related investment rentals 4,500 2,578
+Port related investment rentals 4,749 4,500

 Yields currently range from 7-7.25% on freehold land value determined at the time of rent review for port related investment land leases.
+Leases are a range of land and buildings to a number of customers.
+A number of leases include rights of renewal for further periods.
 Ground lease terms and conditions vary between 1 year to 25 years.
-Direct operating expenses relating to port related investment properties amounts to \$147,000 (2016 \$90,000).
+Direct operating expenses relating to port related investment properties amounts to \$278.000 (2017 \$147.000).